 Russian cellist Anastasia Kobekina (Yekaterinenburg, 1994) is one of the greatest cello talents of today.
 She is the winner and finalist of several international competitions: in July 2018 she won the 2nd prize at the 2018 Schoenfeld International Cello Competition – in Harbin, China.
 In the Sommets Musicaux de Gstaad 2018, participation by invitation only, she was awarded the Prix Thierry Scherz for the best performance in the ‘Young Talent’ series, offering the winners the opportunity to record their first CD.

 Anastasia received her first cello lessons when she was 4 years old.
 After completing her Master’s degree as Young Soloist at the Kronberg Academy in Germany with Frans Helmerson, she finished in June 2018 her Masters in Berlin at the Universität der Künste in Berlin, with J.P.
 Mainz.
+She now is continuing her studies at the Conservatoire de Paris, with Jérôme Pernoo.

 Widely praised for her great technical qualities and communicative gifts, she performed several times as a soloist with Valerie Gergiev and his Mariinsky Orchestra, both in Moscow and in St. Petersburg.
 Also Vladimir Spivakov invites her frequently, performing with the Moscow Virtuosi in Russia, but also in many European countries, including the Annecy Festival.